rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 In order for atom or bond stereochemistry to be recognised correctly by most software, it's essential that the Mol block have atomic coordinates.
 It's also convenient for many reasons, such as drawing the molecules.
+Generating a mol block for a molecule that does not have coordinates will, by default, automatically cause coordinates to be generated.
+These are not, however, stored with the molecule.
-Coordinates can be generated using functionality in the :api:`rdkit.Chem.AllChem` module (see the `Chem vs AllChem`_ section for more information).
+Coordinates can be generated and stored with the molecule using functionality in the :api:`rdkit.Chem.AllChem` module (see the `Chem vs AllChem`_ section for more information).

 You can either include 2D coordinates (i.e. a depiction):